ms/buildtogether.tech/src/communicate.md

 however you maintain it, it lists the things you're supposed to do, when they're due, and (possibly) how urgent they are.

-At its simplest, an <span g="issue_tracker" i="issue tracker; issue">issue
+At its simplest, an [% i "issue tracker" "issue" %][% g issue_tracker %]issue tracker[% /g %][% /i %] is a shared to-do list.
+Issue tracking systems are also called
-tracker</span> is a shared to-do list.
-Issue tracking systems are also called [% i "ticketing system" %]ticketing systems[% /i %] and [% i "bug tracker" %]bug trackers[% /i %] because most software projects use them to keep track of the bugs that developers and users find.
+[% i "ticketing system" %]ticketing systems[% /i %] and [% i "bug tracker" %]bug trackers[% /i %] because most software projects use them to keep track of the bugs that developers and users find.
 These days, issue trackers are